-I was putting myself out into the world, exploring opportunities, meeting fascinating people.
+I was putting myself out into the world, exploring opportunities, and meeting fascinating people.
 I believed my body would do as it was supposed to do and started looking at the situation more holistically.
-I had beautiful relationships until they weren’t, learned and grew in businesses and relationships and with decisions.
+I had beautiful relationships until they weren’t, and I learned and grew in businesses and relationships, and from decisions made.

 So, I ask you...How can that be a failure?

-My then friend could only see the negative of the situations, instead of focusing on trying to look at the bright side.
-Look at the lessons I was learning.
-The changes I was making.
-In her eyes, I hadn't ticked the boxes I was supposed to.
-Her limiting beliefs were blinding her to the success I was achieving.
+My then friend could only see the negative of the situations, instead of focusing on looking at the bright side; the lessons I was learning; the changes I was making.
+In his eyes, I hadn't ticked the boxes I was supposed to.
+His limiting beliefs were blinding him to the success I was achieving.

 I'll leave you with this last quote to reflect on.
 Albert Einstein once said, "failure really is just success in progress."